asptools/maintenance-scheduling/FoIKS2024/README.md

 ### Integrating Competencies into Preventive Maintenance Scheduling with Answer Set Optimization

 The work reported in the paper [Integrating Competencies into Preventive Maintenance Scheduling with Answer Set Optimization.
 13th International Symposium on Foundations of Information and Knowledge Systems](https://link.springer.com/chapter/10.1007/978-3-031-56940-1_21) focuses on resource scheduling.
-From the perspective of an individual component, preventive maintenance scheduling is a simple process:
-the purpose is to renew the component when it is getting too old:
+From the perspective of an individual component, preventive maintenance scheduling is a simple process.
+Tthe purpose is to renew the component when it is getting too old:

    <img src="../images/Reset.png" height="50">